nanvel/blog/2017/11/trading.md

 Have to try to maximize profits when right and minimize losses when wrong.

-The primary tool of cutting loses short is stop loss, and the primary tool for maximizing gains is trailing stop.
+The primary tool of cutting loses short is stop loss, and the primary tool for maximizing gains is trailing stop (parabolic).

 After a trade is entered, the risk/reward ratio is always shifting, and a trader must act based on how the trade plays out.